vsgosnell/MD-Simulation-Analysis/docs/protocol.md

+## Computational Environment

+Simulation and post-processing scripts were designed for a SLURM-based HPC environment using:

+- GROMACS 2020.4
+- OpenMPI
+- Environment Modules

+The scripts are not intended to run directly on a local workstation unless GROMACS, MPI, and equivalent module-loading commands are available or modified.

 ## System Preparation
 - Protein–protein complexes were prepared using CHARMM-GUI.
 - The CHARMM36 force field was applied for protein parameterization.